cmcpheat/monomer-interface/README.md

 # monomer-interface
-Java application using Swing (GUI) which allows client to input manufacturing faults and have these displayed in a line chart.
+Java application using Swing (GUI) which allows client to input manufacturing faults and have these displayed onscreen.